I was not raised to be a racist, . . .

 Now, in my mid 60's, I am overwhelmed as I contemplate how I likely contributed to the many anxieties of the little black girl.

-If a time machine were ever invented and I found myself holding a ticket for the ride, I can think of many places and times past that I would like to visit, but if the ticket was good for only one place and time, there is no question - I would go back to the first grade, that warm, sunny day in May of 1964.
+If a time machine were ever invented and I found myself holding a ticket for the ride, I can think of many places and times past that I would like to visit, but if the ticket was good for only one ride there is no question - I would go back to the first grade, that warm, sunny day in May of 1964.
 I would look over and smile at the little black girl, and sincerely tell her how sorry I have been for how I treated her, and I would grab her hand and never let go.

 bob